Last update: July 9, 2013

 By Rick Clark at CIA Inspection Inc.

 In the summer of 2005, as part of CIA Inspection's (CIAI) ongoing, in house, research efforts to improve inspection capabilities for coke drums, a development program was initiated to integrate ACFM (Alternating Current Field Measurement) inspection technology with a proven laser and video inspection tool for coke drums.
-The goal was to provide fixed equipment managers with more information on which to base their repair decisions.
-With this new development, surface-breaking flaws can now be validated and sized without taking the vessel out of service.

 By M.Z.
 Umar at Malaysian Nuclear Agency